Statement from the Quiet Lightning Board of Directors

 1. Disruptors, prioritizing BIPOC and LGBTQIA+

-Effective immediately, we are opening up applications for a new round of Disruptors.
-This year we are prioritizing BIPOC and LGBTQIA+ applicants.
-Those who are selected will have an immediate voice in helping us shape the future of Quiet Lightning.
+We have recently brought on a new round of Disruptors.
+This year we prioritized BIPOC and LGBTQIA+ applicants, and the four people we selected – we encourage you to get to know them! – will have an immediate voice in helping us shape the future of Quiet Lightning.

 2. Restructuring our Board of Directors